The 5 Most Important Social Media Trends in 2020

 January 28, 2020

-Editor's Note: This guest post was contributed by Sarah Dawley, Senior Copywriter at Hootsuite.
+Editor's Note: This special encore post, which was contributed by Sarah Dawley, Senior Copywriter at Hootsuite, was one of readers' favorites so far in 2020.

 If you want to be successful on social media in 2020, you need to base your strategy on the latest real-word data and proven trends, not a list of flash-in-the-pan tactics.